-Dr. Archer holds a Ph.D. in Computer Science from Portland State University as well as an M.S. in Electrical Engineering from the University of Illinois at Urbana-Champaign.
+At Galois, Dr. Archer leads the company’s research work on secure multi-party computation, applied cryptography, information security, and data provenance.
+Dr. Archer holds a PhD in Computer Science from Portland State University, and an MS in Electrical Engineering and BS in Computer Engineering from the University of Illinois at Urbana-Champaign.

 - US Patent 9,349,015,“Programmatically Detecting Collusion-Based Security Policy Violations”